RickyLoader/PlexGap/README.md

 ```
 ## Note

-TMDB collections are curated but can be quite broad - (There is a singular James Bond collection, not split by actor)
+TMDB collections are curated but can be quite broad and often lack any granularity - (There is a singular James Bond collection, not split by actor).
+As this list is created on your profile, you can remove any movies you don't want and import it in to Radarr.